The Ultimate Guide to Live & Online Poker Tournament Formats – 2026

 8-Max Tournaments

 8-max tournaments are becoming the standard in both live and online poker settings.
 The 8-max format is a middle ground between the traditional 9-max (full-ring) and the more aggressive 6-max (short-handed) games.
-It balances the slower, more conservative dynamics of full-ring play and short-handed formats’ fast-paced, action-heavy nature.
+It balances the slower, more conservative dynamics of full-ring play with the fast-paced, action-heavy nature of short-handed formats.

 - Balanced Dynamics: With one fewer player than full-ring tables, there is slightly more action but still enough room for players to adopt a more conservative approach if desired.